What to do in Soho: London's day-to-night district

 Dishes from modern day Jerusalem, inspired by traditions from Southern Spain and North Africa.
 Since day one, tables have been hard to book – you can try to queue for a seat at the bar.
 Don’t miss the Kubaneh Yemeni pot baked bread served with tahini & grated tomatoes and the polenta Jerusalem style.

 Rupert Street's Mediterranean bar and restaurant Palomar

 Riflemaker, 79 Beak Street, Regent Street, London W1F 9SU

 Co-founded by dancer Damtsa and composer Tot Taylor, this gallery is located in an historic gunmaker's workshop built in 1712.
-This month, starting on the 17th of November, they present the work of Shoja Azari who combines film with painting and photography.
+This month, they show the work of Wen Wu, whose paintings explore the commercialisation of art production in China.

 For an ice cream after the show